mshanemc/einstein-ai/README.md

 You can get the token by looking in the browser console of the Model record in Salesforce.

+After you create a model and some labels, click on a label to view the label-specific terminal command to run.

 ### Custom Settings

 * Manage your Einstein Credentials